SorinaHamidifar/PulseMatrix/README.md

 # ==========================================
-# Project: NovaStructure where creativity
+# Project: NovaStructure where creat
 # Description:
 # A dynamic environment where creativity meets structure,
 # powering projects with energy and innovation.